Tiger Woods: Other pursuits

 Woods was raised as a Buddhist.
 He actively practiced his faith from childhood until well into his adult professional golf career.
 In a 2000 article, Woods was quoted as saying that he "believes in Buddhism ... not every aspect, but most of it."
 He has attributed his deviations and infidelity to his losing track of Buddhism.
 He said, "Buddhism teaches me to stop following every impulse and to learn restraint.
 Obviously I lost track of what I was taught."

 Woods is registered as an independent voter.
 In January 2009, Woods delivered a speech commemorating the military at the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial.
 In April 2009, Woods visited the White House while promoting the golf tournament he hosts, the AT&T National.
 In December 2016 and again in November 2017, Woods played golf with President Donald Trump at the Trump International Golf Club in West Palm Beach.

+In popular culture

+In January 2021, a two-part documentary series titled Tiger, made by filmmakers Matthew Hamachek and Matthew Heineman, was released by HBO.
+The film includes interviews with Woods' high school girlfriend, Dina Parr; Steve Williams, his former caddy; a friend called Amber Lauria; and Nick Faldo, among others.
+The soundtrack includes English punk poet John Cooper Clarke's 1980 poem "Evidently Chickentown", which was also used for its ominous sound in an episode of The Sopranos in 2007.

+In March 2025, Amazon MGM Studios acquired the film rights to The Tiger Slam: The Inside Story of the Greatest Golf Ever Played by Kevin Cook.
+Reinaldo Marcus Green was set to direct the film, which would chronicle Woods's rise from a child prodigy to a dominant figure in professional golf.
+Barack and Michelle Obama's Higher Ground Productions was in discussions to produce alongside veteran producer Irwin Winkler.
+The film is expected to focus on Woods's achievement of winning four consecutive major championships, known as the "Tiger Slam."
+The book presents the story through the perspectives of Woods's caddie, coach, idols, and opponents, offering insight into his career and approach to the game.